-The following table sets forth information with respect to the beneficial ownership of shares of our common stock by the selling stockholders as of March 1, 2006 and the number of shares that may be offered pursuant to this prospectus supplement.
+The following table sets forth information with respect to the beneficial ownership of shares of our common stock by the selling stockholders as of June 6, 2007 and the number of shares that may be offered pursuant to this prospectus supplement.
 The information is based on information that has been provided to us by or on behalf of the selling stockholders.
 None of the selling stockholders listed on the following table currently has, or within the past three years has had, any position, office or other material relationship with us or any of our affiliates.
 In addition, none of the selling stockholders beneficially owned 1% or more of our outstanding common stock before or after the proposed sale of shares under this prospectus supplement.
+The number of shares set forth below for each selling stockholder includes the maximum number of shares of our common stock that could be issued upon conversion of the Notes held by such selling stockholder, subject to certain adjustments.
+Under the terms of the Notes, we have the option to pay cash, issue shares of our common stock or a combination thereof upon conversion of Notes.
+Accordingly, there can be no assurance that the number of shares listed below, or any shares, will be issued to any of the selling stockholders.